 An extensive list of potential control measures was analyzed and evaluated against criteria used for potential RACM measures.
-Individual measures must meet the following criteria: will reduce emissions by the Baltimore region's 2022 ozone season; are enforceable; are technically feasible; are economically feasible; would not create substantial or widespread adverse impacts within the region; the emission reductions from the source being controlled exceed a de minimis threshold, defined as 0.1 tons per day.
-Based on the analysis completed for the Baltimore Nonattainment area there were no identified RACM measures that if implemented would advance attainment in the Baltimore Nonattainment area.
+Individual measures must meet the following criteria: will reduce emissions by the 2022 ozone season; are enforceable; are technically feasible; are economically feasible; would not create substantial or widespread adverse impacts within the region; the emission reductions from the source being controlled exceed a de minimis threshold, defined as 0.1 tons per day.
+Based on the analysis completed for Cecil County there were no identified RACM measures that if implemented would advance attainment in the Cecil County portion of the Philadelphia Nonattainment area.